 A: Because we believe the person giving lessons should actually be a Professional Driving Instructor (College degreed adult with no criminal/drug history).
 You know, someone who choose this as a vocation.
 Not someone who "took the job" while they wait for their "real job" to open up.
 Most "driving instructors" are part-time untrained gig workers passing on their own questionable driving habits.
 As a result, you get a different instructor for each lesson with a different teaching method and different "opinion" about how to drive.
 Is that really who you want sitting next to your kid headed down the 405 at 60mph?
 Also, we only allow one student in the car per lesson.

-A: Go to Sign Up Here and purchase the 6 Hour Package.
-This is the minimum DMV behind the wheel requirement for drivers under 17 1/2.
+A: Go to Sign Up Here and purchase the 6 Hour Package (or whichever package suits you best).
+6 hours is the minimum DMV behind the wheel requirement for drivers under 17 1/2.

 Note: If you are younger than 17 1/2, only after completing the first two hour lesson and having your permit signed by our instructor, are you allowed to drive with a California licensed driver over the age of 25.